20kdc/gabien-app-r48/README.md

 # gabien-app-r48
-## "an attempt at the world's most complicated sticky note program"
+## "An editor for RPG Maker XP, RPG Maker VX Ace, and Ikachan.
+Also a sticky note program."

 Firstly.